Read the profiler snapshot

 When you read the flame graph, focus on the widest blocks.
 These blocks are the methods that are presented in the profile most.
 You can start from the bottom and move up, following the code flow from parent to child methods, or use the opposite direction to explore the top blocks that show the functions running directly on the CPU.
 In this case, you can use theoption change the graph view.

-Hover the mouse pointer over a block to display a tooltip.
+Hover over a block to see a tooltip.

 The tooltips show the fully qualified method name, the percentage of the parent sample time, and the percentage of total sample time.